tdonaworth/pinty/README.rst

 developer tool security.
 You have been warned.

 If you read this far, congrats, you caught me!
 Now you can continue with docs from the original project.
+Original credit goes to AJ Stein.
+This is a fork simply for prosparity, and future demonstration.

 Pint is a Python package to define, operate and manipulate physical
 quantities: the product of a numerical value and a unit of measurement.